Skip to main content

 • Aligns with data minimization laws

-In audits, disputes, or investigations, proof can be verified without exposing private content.
+In audits, disputes, or investigations, the record can be reviewed without exposing private content.

 Related Reading